Workers in the mining industry have improved their job performance thanks to mobile learning performance support.

 This video shows you how we developed this app:

-Heavy equipment operators were forgetting how to use the equipment they were not using on a daily basis.
+Heavy equipment operators were forgetting how to use the equipment they were not using daily.
 These workers were also having trouble remembering every bit of safety training that came along with their piece of equipment.

 A set of mobile apps created for the workers could help solve their problems regularly.

-With the addition of these apps, workers operating heavy equipment had to review and mark a mobile checklist of safety and operating features based on their role before starting work each day.
+With the addition of these apps, workers operating heavy equipment had to review and mark a free checklist of safety and operating features based on their role before starting work each day.